adam10603/CPPStopwatch/README.md

 ## Purpose

 A lot of stopwatches I've seen online had a questionable implementation.
 Many have issues like using non-monotonic clocks ([`std::chrono::high_resolution_clock`](https://en.cppreference.com/w/cpp/chrono/high_resolution_clock) can be such), having non-standard code, unsafe conversions, inefficient code generation and more.
-This is why I decided to implement one in a way I see more appropriate.
-I mostly made this for myself, but I hope others find it just as useful.
+This is why I wanted to make a more ideal version.
+It was for myself at first, but I hope others find it useful as well.

 #### Highlights:
-  * Very simple yet flexible API.
+  * Simple yet flexible API.
   * Zero-overhead.
-Most compilers can optimize the library away entirely, thanks to the way its written.
+Most compilers can optimize the library away entirely.
   * Compatibility with [`std::chrono::duration`](https://en.cppreference.com/w/cpp/chrono/duration) types.
   * A custom `duration_components` type that helps with formatted output.
-  * Option to use any underlying clock source.
-    * `basic_stopwatch` takes a clock type as a template argument.
+  * Option to use any clock type via a template parameter.
     * If you don't need this, `stopwatch` is a ready-to-go typedef that uses [`std::chrono::steady_clock`](https://en.cppreference.com/w/cpp/chrono/steady_clock).
-  * Type-safe conversions all done with [`std::chrono`](https://en.cppreference.com/w/cpp/header/chrono) utilities (no hand-written arithmetic).
+  * Type-safety and correctness through using [`std::chrono`](https://en.cppreference.com/w/cpp/header/chrono) utilities (no hand-written arithmetic).
   * Verified with tests using [Catch2 v2](https://github.com/catchorg/Catch2/tree/v2.x).